NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/hydro/Geometry.rst

 The parametric definition of the building is recommended for usage mainly for the flume.
 This is recommended for usage when all the buildings are of the same shape and size.
 Here, the buildings are automatically generated based on a set of parametric inputs.
 The building of interest is directly determined by the |app| by using the coordinate information from the ``GI`` tab and matching it with the nearest building.
 The set of parameters include:

-#. **Number of buildings along the coast:** This refers to the number of building in the direction orthogonal to the flow, i.e., between right and left interfaces or walls of the CFD domain.
+#. **Number of buildings along the coast:** This refers to the number of buildings in the direction orthogonal to the flow, i.e., between right and left interfaces or walls of the CFD domain.
 #. **Number of buildings into the coast:** This refers to the number of buildings in the flow direction, i.e., between entry and exit of the CFD domain.
 #. **Distance from coast:** This refers to the distance of the first building from (0,0).
 #. **Distance between buildings (Side):** This refers to the center-to-center distance between the buildings in the direction orthogonal to the flow.